nambonumestinvisibili/KillKardashians/README.md

 # KillKardashians

-Basic platformer game in the process of developing.
+Basic platformer game.

-Project has been created because of OOP course at II Uwr
+Project has been created from scratch by Dawid Holewa as a result of OOP course at II UWr